 Inheritance: There are no estate duties in Gambia.

-Residents: Residents are taxed on their worldwide income at progressive rates, up to 30% as of 2013.
+Residents: Residents are taxed on their worldwide income at progressive rates, up to 30%.
 Married couples are taxed jointly on unearned income.